Homemade Cat Food – 3 DIY Recipes That Are Healthy for Cats!

 Ingredients

-- NutriBiotic Grapefruit Seed Extract: it’s best if you dilute this in water before mixing with other ingredients.
+- NutriBiotic Grapefruit Seed Extract: It’s best to dilute this in water before mixing it with other ingredients.

-- 1 pound meat, preferably organic: This could also be poultry such as chicken, ostrich, or quail – be sure to ground the meat or cut it into appropriate chunks.
-A meat cleaver and meat grinder may come in handy for this step.
-You can combine different meats for added variety.
+- 1 pound of meat, preferably organic: This could also be poultry, such as chicken, ostrich, or quail – be sure to grind the meat or cut it into appropriate chunks.
+A meat cleaver and grinder may be helpful for this step.
+Again, you can combine different meats for added variety.

 - 4 oz. organic liver